ben-truong-0324/truongben.com/content/authors/admin/_index.md

 # Enter email to use Gravatar or enable contact widget
 email: ktruong43@gatech.edu
 ---
-I build ML/GenAI apps coming from a background working with Traefik, K8s, and Kafka.
+I build ML/Agentic apps with a background with Traefik, k8s, Flink, and WanDB.
 I'm currently pursuing my M.S. in Computer Science (ML track) at Georgia Tech.

 My recent work includes an image-to-3d-print app using text-gen and diffusion models, an adapted transformer model for stock trading, and a LLM-based app for medial diagnosis coding.
-I also have three years of leadership experience in enterprise operations and 8 years in military Signal operations.
-My personal focus/direction is ROI, reproducibility, and cross-functional communication.
+I also have three years of leadership experience in enterprise operations and 8 years in the military as a Signal soldier (sysadmin Army work.)

 Outside of work, I’m passionate about mentoring and managing the ever-expanding homelab.